Urinary Incontinence in Women

 • Use of catheter

 If you pee frequently, but it has an unsteady, dribble-like flow of urine, this could point to overflow incontinence.
-With this type of incontinence, the bladder cannot empty when you pee, and the amount of urine you eliminate may be small.
-And because your kidneys continually produce urine, this can lead your bladder to overflow later, without warning.
+With this type of incontinence, the bladder cannot fully empty when you pee, and the amount of urine you eliminate may be small.
+Because your kidneys continually produce urine, this can lead your bladder to overflow later, without warning.

 In women, overflow incontinence can be caused by weak bladder muscles, an underactive bladder, or a blockage in the urinary tract.
 An underactive bladder can be caused by certain medications, diabetes, alcoholism, and other medical conditions.
 Blockages in the urinary tract are sometimes caused by other surgeries or unusual growths.